 Raymond Martin is Crichton Professor of Philosophy at Union College.
 He spent most of his career at the University of Maryland.
-In his 1989 piece, “The Meaning of Life” Martin notes that problems in life—poverty, sickness, suffering, pain, etc—challenge the meaning of them.
+In his 1989 piece, “The Meaning of Life” Martin notes that problems in life—poverty, sickness, suffering, pain, etc—challenge the idea of it having a meaning.
 If we can avoid these problems, we should; if we cannot, we must accept them.
 Learning the difference between those we can and cannot avoid is part of the problem.
-Death is a special problem that challenges meaning in life, but Martin is unsure it is related to the question of whether our lives are worth living.
+Death is a special problem that challenges meaning in life, but Martin is unsure if it is related to the question of whether our lives are worth living.

 While many things challenge our belief in life’s meaning—bad times, death, having our beliefs disputed—Martin also wonders if philosophical questions are often a source of psychological despair even when things are going well.
 He cites Nagel as a philosopher who argues that questions about the meaning of life often result in psychological crisis, and Tolstoy thought such questions could destroy you if you did not have faith.